garlick/flux-rfc/spec_5.rst

 The broker module loader SHALL send a ``<service>.shutdown`` request to the module when the module loader receives a ``broker.rmmod`` request for the module.
-In response, the broker module SHALL exit ``mod_main()``, send a keepalive transition to FLUX_MODSTATE_EXITED state, and exit the module’s thread or process.
+In response, the broker module SHALL exit ``mod_main()``, send a PUP message indicating a transition to FLUX_MODSTATE_EXITED state, and exit the module’s thread or process.
 This final state transition indicates to the broker that it MAY clean up the module thread.